tomvodi/LimePipes/README.md

 ## Project Structure

+This repository contains the backend service for the LimePipes application.
+The main parts of it are a REST API server that implements die REST API defined in the [limepipes-api](https://github.com/tomvodi/limepipes-api) project.
+The second part is the database access to store and retrieve the music data.
+Additionally, for testing purposes, there is a command line application that can parse and import many tunes at once without the need for a GUI.

+The different supported file formats (Bagpipe Music Writer, MusicXML, ...) are handled by plugins.
+These plugins use the [LimePipes plugin API](https://github.com/tomvodi/limepipes-plugin-api) to interact with the LimePipes application.
+The underlying communication is done via [Hashicorp's Go Plugin System](https://github.com/hashicorp/go-plugin) and uses [gRPC](https://grpc.io/) for communication.

+### Directory Structure

 `cmd`

-The project uses the API defined in the [limepipes-api](https://github.com/tomvodi/limepipes-api) project and creates the backend service for it in the directory `limepipes`.
-The `limepipes-cli` directory contains a command line application which makes it easy to import many tunes at once without the need for a GUI.
+The `limepipes` directory contains the backend REST service for the LimePipes application.
+The `limepipes-cli` directory contains a command line application.

+`limepipes-api`

+The git submodule that contains the OpenAPI spec for the REST API.

+`internal/apigen`

+The generated code from the OpenAPI spec in the `limepipes-api` directory will be placed here.

 `internal/api`

-The generated code from the OpenAPI spec and the implementation of the REST service.
+The implementation of the REST service using the generated code from the OpenAPI spec in `internal/apigen`.

-`internal/bww`

-All the lexing and parsing of `.bww` files is taking place here.

-`common/music_model`

-This directory contains a music model definition which represents the parsed tunes from a `.bww` file.

 `internal/database`

-Currently, the parsed tunes are stored in a SQlite database but can be changed to any backend for [GORM](https://gorm.io).
+The parsed tunes are stored in a PostgreSQL with help of [GORM](https://gorm.io).
+This directory contains the database access code.

-`exporter/musicxml`

-Everything used to export the internal music model to a MusicXML file.

-`limepipes-api`

-The git submodule that contains the OpenAPI spec for the REST API.

 ## Build